GitRowin/orderedmapjson/README.md

 ## AnyOrderedMap

-AnyOrderedMap is similar to `TypedOrderedMap[any]`, with one key difference: it unmarshalls nested objects as `AnyOrderedMap[any]` rather than `map[string]any`.
+AnyOrderedMap is similar to `TypedOrderedMap[any]`, with one key difference: it unmarshals nested objects as `AnyOrderedMap[any]` rather than `map[string]any`.
 This ensures that the order of nested objects is preserved too.